libretro/docs/docs/guides/install-android.md

 A more detailed difference between the Play Store versions can be found in [this libretro blog post](https://www.libretro.com/index.php/retroarch-android-new-versions-for-play-store-please-read/).

 # Installation notes

+## Side-loading

+* Android may tell you that `the app doesn’t have permission to install APKs`.
+Click the available `Settings` button in that prompt.
+* In the next menu, turn on the toggle allowing the app install APKs.
+* `Hit the back button` to return to your installation.

 ## Allowing APK installations blocked by Google Play Protect